code-world-no-blanket/.github/profile/README.md

  <img src="https://code-world-no-blanket.github.io/files/img/codeworld-Logo-Color.png" width="300" title="Code World No Blanket" alt="Code World No Blanket logo?"/>
 </p>

-We are a software engineering research group in the Department of Computer Science at Virginia Tech.
+We are a research group in the Department of Computer Science at Virginia Tech.
 Our research explores empirical, interdisciplinary, and automated approaches to improve the behavior, productivity, decision-making of software engineers.

 <table><tr><td valign="top" width="50%">